 Mark Loguillo (’03) is an Instrument Systems Scientific Associate at the Spallation Neutron Source at Oak Ridge National Laboratories.
 He was formerly a systems engineer with United Space Alliance working with hazardous gas detection systems in and around the space shuttle at the Kennedy Space Center.

-Eric Lundy (’09) is a manufacturing process engineer at Sirrus Technology, Inc. in Santa Rosa.
+Eric Lundy (’09) is a manufacturing process engineer at Alluxa (formerly Sirrus Technology) in Santa Rosa.
 He earned an M.Sc. in mechanical engineering at Manchester Metropolitan University in 2012.

 Amy Weber Madruga (’97) is a full-time mom in Monument, CO.
 Formerly an engineer at Cisco Systems, Inc. in Petaluma and Next Level Communications, Inc. in Rohnert Park, she has served as a member of the executive board of the SSU Alumni Association.